Riverview, Ottawa: History

 The area now known as Riverview was mostly farmland belonging to the Township of Gloucester until it was annexed by the city of Ottawa in 1950.
 During this time, the only settlement was on the northern edge of what is today Riverview, and was the village of Hurdman's Bridge.
 There were also some buildings along River Road (today's Riverside Drive) and the CN railway along the Rideau River.
 The neighbourhood was established in 1952 on a Central Mortgage and Housing Corporation plan.
 In the 1950s the neighbourhood was primarily built-up to serve the post-war baby boom era.
 Hurdman's Bridge would be eventually demolished to make way for a parkland, rail land, and the new Queensway freeway.
 Over the next few decades, housing for lower class and lower-middle-class people were also built in the mostly middle-class neighbourhood.
 This included a large number of apartment buildings lining Riverside Drive, the Alta Vista apartments, community housing on Station Boulevard and on Russell Road.
+Construction of low-rent housing on Station Boulevard was opposed by many of the community's residents, as well as both of the area's aldermen.
 After this stage of development, townhouses were built in various locations of the neighbourhood.
 More recent developments are mostly middle-class developments, and also for retired people.
 The post-war housing is very heterogeneous, but newer developments are more homogeneous in character.